 See works page for preprints, papers, slides, posters, and other things related to my work.
 I maintain a research blog called almost stochastic for short notes which might be of interest to other people.

-If you are interested in joining, please see this page.
+If you are interested in joining for a PhD, please see this page.

 ÖDA, F. R. Crucinio, M. Girolami, T. Johnston, S. Sabanis